IEntin/ClientServer/README.md

 ./client\
 in appropriate directories.\
 The same for scripts profile.sh and runtests.sh.\
-If you do not have sudo access binaries and scripts will still run but setPipeSize(...) will\
+If you do not have sudo access, binaries and scripts will still run for any\
+requested size but buffer size will not be changed and setPipeSize(...) will\
 log an error "Operation not permitted".\
-This option can be disabled by setting\
+This option can be disabled altogether by setting\
 "SetPipeSize", false\
 in ProgramOptions.json for the server and clients.